BCarnaval/dvmc-impurity-solver/doc/INSTALL_DEPENDENCIES.md

 cp ./qcm* ../pyqcm/.
 ```

-Alternatively, you can manually add the library to the general Python library path of your system:
+You should manually add the library to the general Python library path of your system:

 ```shell
 export PYTHONPATH="$HOME/qcm_wed:$PYTHONPATH"